jrmip/assets2025/README.md

 #### Important Notes
-- We intentionally limit the TagThunder tree to a depth of 1 due to computational constraints associated with publicly sharing our platform with multiple users.
+- We intentionally limit the zones tree to a depth of 1 due to computational constraints associated with publicly sharing our platform with multiple users.
 - For now, we only support vocalizing **English pages**.
 Other language will still be vocalized, but with an English pronounciation.
 - Make sure to choosen a sufficient number of zones (5-8 usually works best) and that they zones are **distinct**.
 If the zones aren't distinct, reload the page and re-run the pipeline with a higher number of zones.
 ![Zones Illustration](./img/zones.png)